-Place2Be also supports teachers and school staff members to think through the emotional needs of children and advises and supports the school leadership which helps the whole school to thrive.
+Place2Be supports teachers and school staff members to think through the emotional needs of the children and advises and supports the school leadership team, which helps the whole school to thrive.

 How Place2Be works

-There is a Place2Be room inside the school where children attending one-to-one sessions can go to express and think about their worries, through talking, creative work and play.
-Trained adults support this process, helping children to find new ways of coping with difficulties so they don’t get in the way of friendships or learning.
-This in turn makes school a happier place to be for all the children and our school staff.
-Place2Be also supports teachers and school staff to think through the emotional needs of children.
+There is a Place2Be room on the school premises, where children attending one-to-one sessions can go to express and think about their worries - through talking, creative work and play.
+Trained adults support this process, helping children to find new ways of coping with difficulties, so they don’t get in the way of friendships or learning.
+This in turn makes school a happier place to be for the children and our school staff.

 Times when we’re especially useful

-There are times when children feel particularly sad, confused, fearful or angry due to, for example, family challenges such as separation or illness, or even the death of a much-loved pet.
-Some children may become withdrawn; others may become demanding or challenging in their behaviour: that’s when having Place2Be in school is especially helpful.
+There are times when children feel particularly sad, confused, fearful or angry.
+This could be due to challenges at school or at home - such as separation or illness, social difficulties, or the death of a much-loved pet.
+Some children may become withdrawn; others may become demanding or challenging in their behaviour – that is when having Place2Be in school is especially helpful.

 Who is eligible for Place2Be?

-Any child requiring emotional support for any reason.
+Any child requiring emotional support can be referred, for any reason.

-If you have any questions and would like to find out more about the services that Place2Be can provide:
+If you have any questions or would like to find out more about the services that Place2Be can provide at Honeywell: